lucidrains/musiclm-pytorch/README.md

 - [ ] improvise a bit and give the audio transformer a position generating module before each attention layer
 - [ ] add a version of mulan to <a href="https://github.com/mlfoundations/open_clip">open clip</a>
 - [ ] set all the proper spectrogram hyperparameters

-## Appreciation

-- <a href="https://stability.ai/">Stability.ai</a> for the generous sponsorship to work and open source cutting edge artificial intelligence research

 ## Citations